Techtonica/curriculum/roles-in-tech/security.md

 Apprentices will learn secure development basics, common pitfalls, and how to avoid them.

 ### Objectives
-**Participants will be able to:**
+**Participants will be able to learn:**
+- Risk Management
+- Cryptography & PKI
--
+- Identity and access Management
+- How to implement secure n/w architecture and system design
+- Discover security vulnerabilities across an entire network

 ### Specific Things To Teach
-The basic required skills as an Security Engineer is
+The basic required skills as an Security Engineer are
+- Programming Skills
+- Communication Skills
 - Risk Management
 - Networking Basics
 - Situational Awareness